 Kochi is an irresistible tourist destination and is a must see at least once in your lifetime.
 This splendid city is a major port city of India and boasts of the mighty Arabian Sea as its water body.
 Kochi, erstwhile Cochin, comes under the Ernakulum district of Kerala.
-The name ‘Kochi’ owes its origin to the Malayalam word ‘kochu azhi’ that refers to a ‘small lagoon’; a very apt name for this port city.
+The name ‘Kochi’ owes its origin to the Malayalam word ‘kochu azhi’ that refers to a ‘small lagoon’, a very apt name for this port city.

-Something for Everyone - Tourist places in and around Kochi
+Something For Everyone - Tourist Places In And Around Kochi

 The mall also offers the only Fish Spa in Kochi so you might as well get a pedicure!
 If you wish to explore the historical past of the city then proceed to Fort Kochi.
 This is located in the Matancherry peninsula of Kerala and offers a splendid sightseeing experience.

 Fort Kochi’s main attractions are the famous Matancherry Palace and Santa Cruz Basilica.
-Fishing enthusiast will be able to spot the cantilevered Chinese Fishing Nets in the area.
+Fishing enthusiasts will be able to spot the cantilevered Chinese fishing nets in the area.
 A walk around the place will bring you face-to-face with the cultural heritage of Kochi.
 And don’t forget to get an Ayurvedic massage while in Fort Kochi.

-Things To Do in Kochi
+Things To Do In Kochi

-However, it would be a shame not to try out Kerala’s local Cuisine.
+However, it would be a shame not to try out Kerala’s local cuisine.
 The vegetarian as well as non-vegetarian delicacies prepared by the local cooks are mouth-watering indeed.
 While you are in Kochi don’t forget to sample the wholesome preparation of fish that is prepared by wrapping it in banana leaf.

 Rich Cultural History

-It was an important town for trading food ingredients especially spices and herbs.
+It was an important town for trading food ingredients, especially spices and herbs.
 Jewish, Chinese, Portuguese, Greeks, Arabs and Roman traders came to the city to buy spices and sell their ware as well.
 As a result, practices from different cultures are now wholly integrated into the lives of the local population.
 It is indeed quite a treat to watch the blend of supreme cultures from all over the world.

 Kochi is well connected with the rest of the country and the world by air, road and rail.
-You will have to get your tickets booked in advance since Kochi is a favorite destination among tourists all year through.
+You will have to get your tickets booked in advance since Kochi is a favourite destination among tourists all year through.

-The pleasant climate of Kochi all the year around makes it favorable to travel to the city anytime.
+The pleasant climate of Kochi all the year around makes it favourable to travel to the city anytime.
 However, summer is at its peak in May, and the heavy monsoon showers in the month of August and September can dampen your spirits.

 Hence, the best time to visit Kerala is between January and April and between October and December.
-Accommodation is not a problem in Kochi and travelers can choose hotels and inns that suit their budget.
+Accommodation is not a problem in Kochi and travellers can choose hotels and inns that suit their budget.
 Home stays are also quite popular in Kochi, and they offer a deep insight into the lives of the local population.